 Early treatment can help prevent severe problems.

-What are the complications of Wilson disease?
+What are possible complications of Wilson disease?

-Wilson disease can lead to many liver-related problems including:
+Wilson disease can lead to many liver-related problems, including:

 - Liver damage